mafaneh/ble-ebook-project/README.md

 ## The "Bluetooth 5 and Bluetooth Low Energy: A Developer's Guide" e-book
 **The FIRST and ONLY practical Bluetooth Low Energy developer guide!**

-Stop reading books that sound good on paper, but leave you wondering how to get started with development!
+_Stop reading books that sound good on paper, but leave you wondering how to get started with development!_

-This ebook will guide you through building a complete Home Automation project while learning the basics and advanced aspects of Bluetooth 5 and Bluetooth Low Energy development.
-You will also get access to the full source code used to build the project.
+This **230+ page** e-book will guide you through building a complete Home Automation project while learning the basics and advanced aspects of Bluetooth 5 and Bluetooth Low Energy development.
+You also get access to the full source code used to build the project as well as **12 Video Tutorials**.

 The book covers the following topics: